comunifi/comunifi/docs/invitations.md

 4. Adding them to the group (which advances the epoch)
 5. Creating a `Welcome` message encrypted with the invitee's HPKE public key
 6. Sending the Welcome message via Nostr (kind 1060)
+7. Publishing a NIP-29 put-user event (kind 9000) to officially add the user to the group
-7. The invitee automatically receives the Welcome, decrypts it, and joins the group
+8. The invitee automatically receives the Welcome, decrypts it, and joins the group

 ## UI Flow